xinyizhangnus/xinyizhangnus.github.io/content/authors/admin/_index.md

 **News**:
-  - **"I will present *The Effect of Gender-Aware Curation Algorithms on User Engagement in User-Generated Content Platforms* at the Workshop on Information Systems and Economics (WISE), Nashville, 2025."**
+  - **I will present "*The Effect of Gender-Aware Curation Algorithms on User Engagement in User-Generated Content Platforms*" at the Workshop on Information Systems and Economics (WISE), Nashville, 2025.**